Top of page Skip to main content

 Targeted risk assessments and established business plans minimise possible disruptions and shield us from emerging risks.

-We engage broadly across the diverse range of our stakeholders, including affected parties.
-Treasury’s activities are documented, and reviewed through governance and assurance mechanisms to ensure they align with the expectations of government and interested parties including the wider public.
+Treasury’s activities are documented and reviewed through governance and assurance mechanisms to ensure they align with the expectations of government and interested parties including the wider public.

-Outcomes are assessed against pre‑established performance indicators that are open to scrutiny through reporting processes including Treasury’s annual report.
+We assess outcomes against pre‑established performance indicators that are open to scrutiny through reporting processes including Treasury’s annual report.

 People, capability and culture

-Enterprise risk 2024–25 Risk tolerance
+Enterprise risk 2025–26 Risk tolerance

-8. Staff capability risk
+9. Staff capability risk

 We value, develop and use the full potential of our staff, including the attraction, retention and development of talent and future leaders.

-9. Culture risk
+10. Culture risk

 We sustain and embed a diverse and inclusive culture which promotes safety, wellbeing, compliance, accountability, ethics and integrity, business resilience and security awareness in our people to support our workforce, relationships, reputation, and ability to deliver.

-10. IT systems and capability risk
+11. IT systems, cyber security, governance and capability risk

 Risk management strategy